martinpiper/C64Public/MusicStudio2/MusicStudio/ReadMe.txt

 MusicPlayerInit
-	Register A choses the song, starting at 0.
+	Register A chooses the song, starting at 0.
 MusicPlayerPlay
 MusicPlayerStop